ethorne/ethorne.github.io/collections/_pages/about.md

 In the Summer of 2018, I found myself with ample time, as I had recently decided to leave CODE, and more than enough stoke for bike touring.
-I never studied abroad in College and have always wanted to see more of the US.
+I never studied abroad in college and have always wanted to see more of the US.
 This seemed like the perfect opportunity, and those don't always come around twice!
 I headed out of New York City at the beginning of June.
 Fifteen days later I was in Chicago!